Enrollment is on-going! It is never too late to join our music or dance lessons and classes. find a class time!

 Our dancers receive stretching books, with recommended stretches for their ages, dance style and fitness needs.
 They also follow choreography for their class, and can practice with private YouTube links.
 See also our Practicing Dance at Home page for more information.

 Our make-up courtesy is generous, surpassing industry standards in the Bay Area.
-All students have the opportunity to enjoy 8 make-up courtesies within a 12 month period per student, from June 15 to June 15 of the following calendar year, provided advance notice is given prior to each absence.
+All students have the opportunity to enjoy 8 make-up courtesies within a 12 month period per student, provided advance notice is given prior to each absence.
 Our registration policies contain more details.

 There are no refunds for missed lessons, and no guaranteed make-up lessons.
 Your lesson time is reserved exclusively for you.
 The Music & Dance School does not assume any responsibility for missed lessons for any reason.
-Maximum number of make-up opportunities allowed per student is 8 total, per 12-month period, from June 15 to June 15 of the following calendar year.
+Maximum number of make-up opportunities allowed per student is 8 total, per 12-month period.
 If you schedule a make-up class and then miss that make-up for any reason, it still counts as a make-up lesson.
 You will only be eligible for a make-up opportunity if you have given the Music School & Dance Academy advance notice, by contacting us by 12:00 noon on the day of the lesson.
 Make-up opportunities are provided on the terms of the Music School & Dance School’s availability and convenience.
 The Music & Dance School provides make-ups strictly as a courtesy.
 Make-up lessons are a courtesy for registered/active students only.

 The Myriad Music School and Dance Academy has been in San Mateo since 1996 and has been in its current, expanded location since 2005.